SASInnovate2026/SAS-Intelligent-Decisioning/README.md

 # SAS® Intelligent Decisioning
 SAS® Intelligent Decisioning helps you make automated, data-driven decisions in real time.
-Attend this session to learn how a predictive model created in SAS® Model Studio and python code can be used in a decision flow.
+The demo in this session creates a Loan Request decision flow.
+This decision flow uses several different objects such as a Variable assignment, SAS Model, Assignment Rulesets, a Yes/No Branch, a Data Query to an Oracle database, Python code, and a Segmentation tree.

 ## Important Information
 All content within this site is Copyright © SAS Institute Inc. All Rights Reserved.